Contributions caps and taxation of contributions

 The contributions must be made within 90 days of the later of:

-In addition to gathering details relating to the payment, the 'contributions for personal injury' form requires a declaration by the client or their LPR that the contributions were derived from a personal injury payment received by the client or the LPR and that the contributions meet the requirements of Section 292-95 of ITAA 1997 (and as outlined above).
+In addition to gathering details relating to the payment, the 'contributions for personal injury' form requires a declaration by the client or their LPR that the contributions were derived from a personal injury payment received by the client or the LPR and that the contributions meet the requirements of Section 292-95 ITAA 1997.

 We would therefore suggest that, in providing advice to a client about the contribution of personal injury payments, financial advisers recommend that the client also seek legal and/or tax advice as to whether they meet the requirements of Section 292-95 of ITAA 1997.